The Time Bender

-The Time Bender is the first single from the album I Am by Christian metal band Becoming the Archetype.
+"The Time Bender" is the first single from the album I Am by American heavy metal band Becoming the Archetype.
 It was released on August 28, 2012, through Solid State.
 It was produced by Shane Frisby.

 Music video

 The video was released on the band's channel and the record channel on YouTube.
-The video is filmed on Film noir and makes references to Frank Miller's comic book Sin City and created by Miller himself, also contains dialogue as comic books, and the band looks for their instruments to keep playing, but are hidden in a castle.
+The video is filmed on film noir and makes references to Frank Miller's comic book Sin City and created by Miller himself, also contains dialogue as comic books, and the band looks for their instruments to keep playing, but are hidden in a castle.